 Turning your research into engaging content

 The greatest thing about research is that you can package it up in many ways.
 You can repurpose your research into multiple pieces of content - However you like, for as long as you like.

 Here are some ideas:

 Blogs: Your research will give you lots of material for blog posts.
 Take an element of the research, a key finding, and discuss what it means for your industry.
 Provide a link to the landing page to download the full report as a CTA at the bottom of the blog post.

 Social media posts: Share a key finding from the research on social media.
-Link the post to the full research report or to a blog article discussing the finding in more depth.
+Link the post to the full research report or a blog article discussing the in-depth finding.

 Infographics: Make your research instantly more impactful and digestible by creating an infographic and sharing it on your social platforms.

 eBooks and Whitepapers: Use a key point from your research to anchor a whitepaper or eBook offering tips and strategies on a topic in your area of expertise.